-SEP IRAs are great retirement savings plans for self-employed individuals and partners or owners of corporations who typically hire less than 25 employees.
-This plan is affordable for employers and allows employees to make contributions to IRAs held at institutions of their choice.
-These plans have high contribution limits, giving account owners ample capital to invest.
+This SEP IRA is easy to manage and affordable for employers to make contributions to employees’ IRAs held at institutions of their choice.
+These plans have high contribution limits based on employee compensation, which gives account owners ample capital to invest.

 - SEP IRAs have lower start-up fees and operating costs than 401(k)s and other profit-sharing savings plans.